jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 **iControl LX extension - for when your own product is too hard for everyone else to use!**

 Let's add another iControl LX extension which make these complex iControl REST interactions with the API Services Gateway simple through a declaration.

+In fact, let's go through the same design exercise we go through for all declarative iControl LX extensions like AS3!
+That will teach you the steps involved in growing ecosystem services.
+It will also aid in your understanding of what is going on behind the scenes when using F5 published declarative interfaces.

+We will design a TrustedDevices iControl LX extension which will handle the lifecyle of device trusts for the API Services Gateway in a declarative fashion.

 Here is a JSON schema for our declaration: